ebornier-pivotal/IoT-ConnectedCar-Extension/IoT-ConnectedCar-HAWQ/README.md

 This projet illustrates HAWQ value in the IoT-ConnectedCar demo.

-Data comming from ODB devices are ingested by Spring-XD.
+Data coming from ODB devices are ingested by Spring-XD.
 A specific tap transforms data into a columnar format and stores it into HDFS.

 An external HAWQ table (using PXF) enables to query ODB Data, and draw graph inside Tableau Desktop software.